Personalized Federated Learning with Bidirectional Communication Compression via One-Bit Random Sketching: Theoretical Analysis

 \begin{assumption}[Bounded Task Gradient Variance] The stochastic gradient of the task loss $f_k$ has a bounded second moment, \textit{i.e.}, there exists a constant $G>0$ such that $\mathbb{E}_{\mathcal{B}} \bigg[\|\nabla \hat{f}_k(\bm{w};\mathcal{B}) \|^2 \bigg] \leq G^2$ for all $\bm{w}$ and $k$. \end{assumption}

 Our analysis of partial client participation also relies on the following standard lemmas.

-\begin{lemma}[Bounded Projection Norm] Let the projection matrix $\mathbf{\Phi} \in \mathcal{R}^{m\times n}$ be constructed as described in the "Efficient Projection" section, involving a normalized Hadamard matrix $\bm{H}$, a random sign matrix $\bm{D}$, and a subsampling matrix $\bm{S}$.
+\begin{lemma}[Bounded Projection Norm] Let the projection matrix $\mathbf{\Phi} \in \mathcal{R}^{m\times n}$ be constructed as described in the "Efficient Projection" section, involving a normalized Hadamard matrix $\bm{H}$, a random sign matrix $\bm{D}$, a subsampling matrix $\bm{S}$ and a padding matrix $\bm{P}_{\text{pad}}$.
 The resulting operator has an exact spectral norm given by:

-\end{lemma} For our analysis, we formally define $ C_{\Phi} = \|\mathbf{\Phi}\| $, where $C_{\Phi}=\mathcal{O}\left(\sqrt{\frac{n}{m}}\right)$.
+\end{lemma} For our analysis, we formally define $ C_{\Phi} = \sqrt{\frac{n'}{m}} $, where $C_{\Phi}=\mathcal{O}\left(\sqrt{\frac{n}{m}}\right)$.

 \begin{lemma}[Client-Side Objective and Gradient] The client-side objective $\tilde{F}_{k}$ for a given client $k$ and server message $\bm{v}$ is defined as:

 where $h_\gamma(\bm{z})=\frac{1}{\gamma}\sum_{i=1}^{m}\log(\cosh(\gamma z_i))$ is a differentiable surrogate for the $\ell_1$-norm.
 The objective $\tilde{F}_k(\bm{w}_k)$ is differentiable with respect to $\bm{w}_k$, and its gradient is given by: